McDermott International

-McDermott International, Ltd is a global provider of engineering and construction solutions to the energy industry.
-Operating in over 54 countries, McDermott has more than 40,000 employees, as well as a diversified fleet of speciality marine construction vessels and fabrication facilities around the world.
+McDermott International, Ltd provides engineering and construction services to the energy industry.
+Operating in over 54 countries, McDermott has more than 30,000 employees, as well as a fleet of specialty marine construction vessels and fabrication facilities around the world.
 Incorporated in Bermuda, It is headquartered in the Energy Corridor area of Houston, Texas.

 History

-1923–2000

 In 1923, Ralph Thomas McDermott established J. Ray McDermott & Company Incorporated at the age of 24 upon receipt of a contract to build 50 wooden drilling rigs for a wildcatter in Luling, Texas.
 Knowing he could benefit from his father's long-time experience in the lumber and oilfield construction businesses, Ralph made John Raymond McDermott a partner and the company's namesake.

 In 1930, it expanded the business from its original headquarters in Eastland, Texas, to Luling after a boom in oil exploration in the area.
 In 1932, the company moved to Houston, Texas with the continuing oil boom.
 It provided different services to the oil industry through three McDermott family-owned businesses: J. Ray McDermott & Co., Elmax Construction, and Stall & McDermott.

 1937 saw the hiring of the company's first construction crew, a team of six.
 The company opened a New Orleans, Louisiana office.
 In 1938, the company introduced the first use of floating drilling equipment in low-lying marshlands of Texas and Louisiana.
 The following year, it purchased J.G.
 McMullen Dredging Company and established it as the Olsen Dredging Company.

 In 1946, the company reorganized the multiple McDermott family business operations into one: J. Ray McDermott & Co., Inc. of Delaware.
 The following year, the company designed and installed the first fixed platform made of steel out-of-sight-of-land, in 20 feet of water in the Gulf of Mexico for Superior Oil.
 It also established a contracting division, which was the major operating segment during the early years.

 In 1948, it acquired assets of Harry F. Allsman Company, McDermott's joint venture partner for several contracting jobs in the Gulf of Mexico, which provided equipment to meet the new demand for offshore construction.
 In 1949, the company was commissioned the construction of the first vessel designed specifically for offshore work (Derrick Barge 4).
 The company's Oil Division was also organized.